Lavi: Founding

-Kibbutz Lavi was founded on the ruins of the Arab village of Lubya, depopulated during 1948 by the Haganah militants.
-Two young children were shot by Haganah militants in Lubya, before the founding of the State of Israel.
+Kibbutz Lavi was founded at the location of the Arab village of Lubya, depopulated during the 1948 war by Haganah soldiers.
+Two young children were shot by Haganah soldiers in Lubya, before the founding of the State of Israel.

 The source of the name "Lavi" and "Lubia" is from the ancient Lavi village which existed in the days of the Mishnah and Talmud, in which there was an inn called "Lavi", on the way from Tiberias to Sepphoris.

 The kibbutz was founded in 1949 by young religious immigrants from the United Kingdom, who were from the British branch of Bnei Akiva, a religious Zionist youth movement.
 Many of the founders were among the 10,000 Jewish children who were taken to the United Kingdom from Germany as part of the 1938-1940 Kindertransport program following Kristallnacht.
 In its early years, the Bachad movement raised money in the UK for the kibbutz as well as providing agricultural and educational training for Bnei Akiva and Bachad members in the UK on Thaxted Farm, Essex.
 Lavi was the first kibbutz where children lived with their parents, instead of in communal children's quarters where the children of other kibbutzim were housed and fed.

 Among the founders of the kibbutz was Yehuda Avner, a British immigrant who became a diplomat and advisor to several Israeli prime ministers.
 The first couple to be married on the kibbutz, founders Michael and Marion Mittwoch, celebrated the birth of their 100th great-grandchild in January 2015.
-In the mid-1970s Rabbi Shlomo Aviner was the Rabbi at Lavi, before he moved on to Keshet (Israeli_settlement) in the Golan Heights.
+In the mid-1970s Rabbi Shlomo Aviner was the Rabbi at Lavi, before he moved on to Keshet in the Golan Heights.